stevedepp/gcp-mon-log/README.md

-# gcp-mon-log
-basic monitoring and logging for a gcp instance
+## GCP logging and monitoring an compute instance

 please click on the video below for sound.